32 French-Speaking Countries Around the World, From North America to Africa

 Population: 2.3 million

-Gabon is a country in Western Africa that used to be a colony of French from 1885 to 1960, after which it became independent.
+Gabon is a country in Western Africa was a colony of France from 1885 to 1960, after which it became independent.

 French is Gabon’s official language and it’s spoken by a majority of the population.
-It’s also he main language used in schools.
+It’s also the main language used in schools.

 Aside from French, indigenous Bantu languages such as Fang and Eshira are also widely spoken in Gabon.

 Guinea has 22 major languages, with French being the only official language.
-Although it’s official, French is usually only a second language after one of the indigenous languages.
+Although it’s official, French is usually used only as a second language after the indigenous languages.

 The indigenous languages Pular, Maninka, Susu, Kissi, Kpelle and Toma have national language status.
 Pular is the most widely spoken of the indigenous languages.